 Define Your Ad Spend and Customize Your Ad

-With clearly defined personas, you’ll have a better understanding of where they spend their time online.
+With clearly defined personas, you’ll better understand where they spend their time online.
 When you couple this information with analytics, you'll know what they like best.
 Then, you can use this information to identify when, where, and how much to spend on ads – whether they end up being paid social ads, Google Ads, or something else.

-When coming up with the copy for these ads, your buyer personas will reveal what messaging is appealing to what user.
-That information can ensure the text or images in your ad appeal to your user which will help your ads perform better.
+When creating the copy for these ads, your buyer personas will reveal what messaging appeals to what user.
+That information can ensure the text or images in your ad appeal to your user, which will help your ads perform better.

 Segment Your Lists to Personalize Their Experiences

 The key to delivering more personalized experiences to your leads is list segmentation.
 Use your buyer personas to segment your lists in your marketing platform and begin sending relevant campaigns to your personas.